Packing projects: what do businesses need to know?

 Packing comes in a variety of forms, including sachets, pouches, shrink and sleeves.
 You need to know which option best suits your business.

 Sachets tend to be popular among businesses with small budgets, as they are one of the cheapest options available.
-However, the size and design can increase the cost.
+However, size and design can increase the cost.

 Products most suited to sachets are: